 Students Without a Bachelor’s Degree

 All of the required Occupational Therapy Program prerequisite courses can be used to fulfill the requirements for the Bachelor of Health Science Degree.
-In addition, ninety undergraduate credits must be completed (including general education).
-For further information, please refer to the Undergraduate Catalog Pre-occupational Therapy track.
+In addition,90 undergraduate credits must be completed (including general education).
+For further information, please refer to the Undergraduate Catalog Pre-Occupational Therapy track.

 To be eligible for a bachelor’s degree in Health Science, students must complete a minimum of 30 undergraduate credits at Mercy College and 18 credits in the major concentration of Health Sciences.

-The program incorporates a variety of learning methods including a mixture of lecture, discussion, small group problem solving, hands on experiences, clinical simulations, and problem based learning (PBL).
+The program incorporates a variety of learning methods including a mixture of lecture, discussion, small group problem solving, hands-on experiences, clinical simulations, and problem-based learning (PBL).
 In PBL, students meet in small groups with a faculty facilitator to discuss clinical cases.
 The case context drives learning, requires students’ active participation and involvement in the learning process, and reflects the actual process occupational therapists engage in within practice.
-The cases require students to call upon previous learned knowledge from prerequisite courses, engage in independent and self-directed learning, and use a variety of learning resources.
+The cases require students to call upon previously learned knowledge from prerequisite courses, engage in independent and self-directed learning, and use a variety of learning resources.
 PBL allows students to learn the content specified for the course by applying clinical reasoning and inquiry skills.

 Each life-span module is linked to a Level I Fieldwork course designed to connect theory to practice.
-Students are assigned to various clinical and community settings for a minimum of seven weekdays each fall and spring trimester.
-Level I Fieldwork in Pediatrics is completed in settings such as children’s specialized hospital and rehabilitation centers, private practices, school based practices, special education schools, pediatric units in general hospitals, and outpatient clinics.
-Level I Fieldwork in Adolescence is completed in residential care facilities for children and youth with emotional disabilities or after school programs for impoverished and “at-risk” youth that are located primarily in the counties surrounding the college.
-Accommodations may be made for students outside of the tri-state area.
-Level I Fieldwork in Adults is completed with a physically disabled population in hospitals and rehabilitation centers, private practices, outpatient clinics.
-The final Level I Fieldwork course in Geriatrics is completed in community settings typically in social based adult day programs for individuals with dementia.
+Students are assigned to various clinical and community settings for a minimum of seven full-time weekdays for the completion of a minimum of 42 total hours each fall and spring trimester.
+Level I Fieldwork in Pediatrics is completed in settings such as children’s specialized hospital and rehabilitation centers, private practices, school-based practices, special education schools, pediatric units in general hospitals, and outpatient clinics.
+Level I Fieldwork in Adolescence and Young Adulthood is completed in settings such as residential care facilities for children and youth with emotional disabilities or after-school programs for impoverished and “at-risk” youth that are located primarily in the counties surrounding the college.
+Level I Fieldwork in Adults is typically completed with a physically disabled population in hospitals and rehabilitation centers, private practices, or outpatient clinics.
+The final Level I Fieldwork course in Geriatrics is completed in typically community settings such as social-based adult day programs for individuals with dementia.